Loading...

 Okay, if you chose true, then congratulations, you are correct.

-Some Catholics did indeed view Mary as the rightful ruler of England, but let's justify that answer now.
+Some Catholics did indeed view Mary as the rightful ruler of England.

 So is that true because Elizabeth was seen as illegitimate because Henry VIII's marriage to Anne Boleyn was viewed as illegal, or was she viewed as the rightful ruler of England because Mary had a stronger claim to the throne compared to her cousin Elizabeth?
 So choose A or B now.

-Okay, if you chose A then that is correct.
+Okay, if you chose A, then that is correct.

 Congratulations.

-Let's move on now then to our first task.
+Let's move on now then.

 Okay, welcome back.

-Hope you got on fine with that.
+Hopefully you got on okay with that task.

 Let's move on now then to our second learning cycle, which is thinking about, why did Mary come to England?
 Well, as we've already said, in 1559 when Mary was 16 years old, things were looking really bright.